Mambouna/pgturbo/doc/hooks.rst

         update()
         draw()

-Input processing is a bit more complicated, but Pygame Zero allows you to easily define the ``update()`` and ``draw()`` functions within your game module.
+Input processing is a bit more complicated, but Pygame Turbo allows you to easily define the ``update()`` and ``draw()`` functions within your game module.

 .. function:: draw()

-    Called by Pygame Zero when it needs to redraw your game window.
+    Called by Pygame Turbo when it needs to redraw your game window.

     ``draw()`` must take no arguments.

-    Pygame Zero attempts to work out when the game screen needs to be redrawn to avoid redrawing if nothing has changed.
+    Pygame Turbo attempts to work out when the game screen needs to be redrawn to avoid redrawing if nothing has changed.
 On each step of the game loop it will draw the screen in the following situations: